Jackson Rising: Participatory Democracy, Solidarity Economy, and the Struggle for Racial Justice in Jackson, Mississippi

-Thursday, November 9, 2017 at 4:00 p.m.
+Thursday, November 8, 2018 at 4 p.m.

-These events are open to the public.
+These events are free, open to the public, and wheelchair-accessible.

 The annual Eqbal Ahmad Lecture honors the teaching, scholarship, and activism of the late Eqbal Ahmad, who was a longtime Hampshire College professor.

 Professor Ahmad's faculty colleagues, former students, family, and friends from around the globe have joined together to make this lecture series a continuing celebration of his life and work.